Guillaume-Levrier/PANDORAE/README.md

 **License issues :** some package/code license issues might still be around after the pre-upload cleanup.
 If you find one or more, please reach out on Twitter (@Li_Guilong) and I'll try to make it right.

 ### TODO FOR BETA RELEASE
-- create an interactive tutorial (under way).
+- interactive tutorial
-- implement FETCH altmetric requests.
+- FETCH altmetric requests.
-- importing scrapped/API tweets in Dexie ?

 ### ONCE IN BETA
-- enable gazouillotype brush & link it to dynamic node display (only generate nodes in the current brush, enforce a max brush width)
+- Gazouillotype brush/dynamic node display/max node amount
-- chronotype could use a Ybrush as well
+- Chronotype Ybrush
-- comment each and every line of JS (under way)
+- Twitter data (API/scrap) connector
-- add a zotero connector
+- Zotero connector
-- write the API documentation
+- API documentation